 Carey graduated from the University of Tasmania in 2000 with a Bachelor of Laws degree and was admitted to practice in 2001 and has worked in private practice in Hobart for the majority of her career.
 Carey worked in an in-house counsel role as Manager Legal and Property and later Manager Legal and Procurement at Glenorchy City Council between 2016 and 2018 with dual reporting to the Director of Corporate Services and General Manager handling a diverse and substantial portfolio of work leading a team and managing legal, property, procurement and insurance matters.
 Carey returned to private practice in 2018, joining Ogilvie Jennings as a Senior Associate.

-Carey is the Manager of the Legal and Procurement Department of the Glenorchy City Council and previously worked in private practice in Hobart for over 15 years including for two of Hobart’s major law firms.
-Carey has had a wide range of experience in different practice areas and has practised extensively in property and commercial law, elder and succession law, estate disputes and some civil litigation.
+Carey has had a broad range of experience in different practice areas and has practised extensively in property, commercial and corporate law, conveyancing, elder and succession law, estate disputes and some civil litigation.

 Carey is a current board member (since 2004) of the Hobart Community Legal Service Inc and has served several terms as president.
 Carey is also a past president (2004 and 2005) and committee member of the Southern Young Lawyers Committee and is a past secretary, vice president and current committee member of the Tasmanian Women Lawyers Association.
 Carey is the former chair of the Law Society of Tasmania Pro Bono Committee (2017) and a committee member since 2010, current committee member and past chair (2015-2016) of the Law Society of Tasmania Continuing Professional Development Committee.
 Carey has also been a member of the Property and Commercial Law Committee since 2014.